ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### INI plugin greatly improved

+- `dini` is no longer experimental anymore and adds the binary plugin.
 - We added a crash test for the INI plugin that feeds the plugin with problematic input data we determined using [AFL](http://lcamtuf.coredump.cx/afl)
 - We fixed various small bugs that could potentially cause the INI plugin to crash and fixes the problems as reported by AFL
 - The INI plugin now [converts a section to a normal key-value pair](https://github.com/ElektraInitiative/libelektra/issues/1793) if you store a value inside it.
 This has the advantage that you will not [lose data unexpectedly anymore](https://github.com/ElektraInitiative/libelektra/issues/1697).